 Buckle up, everyone!
-Mercury is retrograde once again.
+Mercury is in retrograde once again.
 In Astrology, this means the planet that governs technology, communications, and our very own thought processes spins backward.
 In our reality, it means doomsday is coming.

-When Mercury is in retrograde flights and travels are usually delayed, people from the past pop back in our lives, communication systems break down, and our gadgets get into accidents or start malfunctioning.
+When Mercury is in retrograde, flights and travels are usually delayed, people from the past pop back in our lives, communication systems break down, and our gadgets get into accidents or start malfunctioning.

 More importantly, this season makes everything fluid.
 Nothing will be set in stone.
 Decisions are usually changed when the season ends, so it’s not a good time to sign contracts, schedule surgeries, have makeovers, launch a new project, or shop for electronic devices.

 But fret not, this season shall pass.
 Here’s what you should do before, during, and after the Mercury retrograde.

 Protect your gadgets and gizmos with trusty cases and accessories

 Honey, this season makes us feel frustrated, agitated, and annoyed.
 Often, we’ll be rushing and getting into accidents.
 You might drop your phone on the toilet, break them, or forget them on a cab or restaurant.
 You gotta get yourself some strap to keep your phone with you at all times and dress them up with hard, shock-proof cases.
 Should they fall from your hands, you know they’re safe.